cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 }
 ```

-All the message processing code was created for you and all left for you to do is to code the meat of the action.
-Opting for Ignite CLI is a wise decision as you can see.
+Ignite CLI has conveniently created all the message processing code for you.
+You are only required to code the key features.

-Given that you have already done a lot of preparatory work: what is involved in coding the action?
-With what do you replace `// TODO: Handling the message`?
+Given that you have already done a lot of preparatory work, what coding is involved?
+How do you replace `// TODO: Handling the message`?

-* First, `rules` represent the ready-made file with the imported rules of the game:
+* First, `rules` represents the ready-made file with the imported rules of the game:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/8092e4b/x/checkers/keeper/msg_server_create_game.go#L8]
     import (